crabapples-h/navicat-keygen-tools/README.md

     2. __data[2]__, __data[3]__ and __data[4]__ can be any byte.
 Just set them whatever you want.

-       _`May change when Navicat product changes.
-Uncertain yet.
-But it's very possible right.`_

     3. __data[5]__ and __data[6]__ are related with your Navicat product language.
 It depends.

        ~~_`May change when Navicat product changes.
 Uncertain yet.`_~~